alseddiqa/Tippy/README.md

+# Tippy
-# Pre-work for codePath - Tippy
+Pre-work for codePath

 #Tippy is a tip calculator application for iOS.